 It is your responsibility to ensure the application is complete before submittal.
 Incomplete applications will not be accepted.

-The Fort Point Channel Landmark District Commission will hold a public hearing on Thursday, May 9, 2013 at 5:30 PM in the Piemonte Room in Boston City Hall.
+The Fort Point Channel Landmark District Commission will hold a public hearing on Thursday, June 9, 2016 at 5:30 p.m. in the Piemonte Room, Boston City Hall, 5th Floor.